 The sugar operations in Zimbabwe consist of Triangle and a 50,3 percent stake in Hippo Valley Estates, representing a combined installed sugar milling capacity of more than 640 000 tons.
-As at 31 March 2014, the Zimbabwe operations are supplied by 44 833 hectares of sugarcane land (own estates and private farmers) with a potential to produce in excess of 4 million tons of sugarcane.
-The total refined sugar installed capacity is 140 000 tons and the Triangle ethanol plant has an installed capacity of 40 million litres over a 48‑week production season.
+At the beginning of the 2017/18 season, the Zimbabwe operations were supplied by 45 245 hectares of sugarcane land (own-estates and private farmers) with a potential to produce more than four million tons of sugarcane.
+The total refined sugar installed capacity is 60 000 tons and the Triangle ethanol plant has an installed capacity of 41 million litres over a 48‑week production season.
 Securing adequate water supply is important.
 In this regard, the 1,803 million megalitre capacity Tugwi-Mukosi dam (previously known as Tokwe-Mukosi) and the 1,740 million megalitres of the Mutirikwi/Tugwi system significantly improve the water security of the operation.
 The Lowveld region has a total dam capacity of some 4,226 million megalitres which provides adequate water for the Zimbabwean operations.